Geography with Environmental Mathematics BSc

 You’ll learn through a range of teaching methods, including fieldwork, tutorials (groups up to seven), seminars (groups of up to approximately 30), computer classes, lab practical classes, group-work, online exercises, and lectures, depending on the modules you study.

-Independent study is also an important part of this course, and you will develop your research and analytical skills in order to think and work independently.
+Independent study is also an important part of this course, and you'll develop your research and analytical skills in order to think and work independently.

 You'll receive guidance and support throughout your degree, and there will be opportunities for extra support through one-to-one assistance, workshops and skills training.